blakewatson/bookmarks/README.md

 ### Serve the app

-Once you have your credentials in the `.env` file and your initial data files created, you are ready to install packages and serve the app:
+Once you have your credentials in the `.env` file and your initial data files created, you are ready to serve the app:

 ```bash
 npm run serve